UNITED STATES HERSTORY QUICK TIMELINE -

 2017 January 21st - worldwide protests for women's rights as human rights involving 10 million people.

-2017 Carolyn Maloney ERA "Start Over" Bill adding "Women shall have equal rights in the United States and every place subject to its jurisdiction" to ERA language is hailed by leaders of women's rights organizations HJRes33
+2017 Carolyn Maloney's (D-NY) ERA "Start Over" Bill with language "Women shall have equal rights in the United States and every place subject to its jurisdiction" is hailed by leaders of women's rights organizations.
+HJRes33 She has introduced the bill in the last 10 Congressional sessions.
+However grassroots activists push 3 State Strategy.

 2017 Bills introduced in Senate (Cardin) & House (Speier) to drop the arbitrary ratification deadline (S.J.
 Res 5 & H.J.
 Res 53)